jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 ### `flush_cb` notes

-- Palett skip (8 bytes): LVGL reserves a small header for I1; if it is not skiped, your top row get corrupted
+- Palette skip (8 bytes): LVGL reserves a small header for I1; if it is not skipped, your top row get corrupted
-- Clipping: Prevents accidental writes beyond 250x122 (physical pannel size) even though LVGL belices 256x128 exits
+- Clipping: Prevents accidental writes beyond 250x122 (physical panel size) even though LVGL believes 256x128 exits
 - Vertical-tiling convert: Matches the controller’s memory format; without this, content appears scrambled or interleaved.
 - Descriptor `width/pitch/height`: Must correspond to the converted buffer layout; for VTILED displays, `height` is rounded up to a multiple of 8
 - For partial refresh: LVGL passes only the area that changed

 ### `rounder_cb` Description

-This function Makes LVGL's invalidate/flush rectangels line up with the hardware's memory granularity so the 1-bit VTILED assumptions hold and we prevent "bit smearing"
+This function Makes LVGL's invalidate/flush rectangles line up with the hardware's memory granularity so the 1-bit VTILED assumptions hold and we prevent "bit smearing"

 ```c